- Support us

 Green your cuisine

 What you eat affects your own body as well as the natural environment.
-We are poisoning ourselves as well as the planet, bloating our bodies and burdening ourselves and society with massive health problems.
+We are poisoning ourselves as well as the planet.

 Buy local.
 Foods are shipped across increasing distances as the world globalizes.
 Out-of-season flowers and vegetables are flown from the southern hemisphere to the northern.
 One study in Iowa found that typical supermarket produce travelled almost 1500 hundred miles - against only 56 miles for local produce on farmers' markets.
 Buying local reduces pollution, and stimulates employment in your area.